Frequently Asked Questions

 Common Questions

-I currently have an 14-18 week turnaround window, though this may change depending on bookings.
+I currently have an 14-18 week turnaround window, though this may change depending on how many bookings I have.
 This window also only starts once I’ve received your flowers in my hands.
-Drying your flowers alone can take 2-3 weeks before I even have a chance to work with them!
-Patience is key in the drying process, we want to make sure there is no moisture left in your flowers.
+Drying your flowers alone can take 3-4 weeks.

-Don’t forget to keep an eye on your email inbox too, because the sooner I get your design approval confirmation, the sooner I can get started on pouring your piece!
+Don’t forget to keep an eye on your email inbox or text messages (depending on what method of contact you choose), because the sooner I get your design approval confirmation, the sooner I can get started on casting your piece!
 The longer you take to get back to me, obviously the longer the delay is for getting started.

 Yes!
 I do book only a certain amount of orders per week, meaning, once a week is full, I do not accept further customs.
 You will be required to pay a deposit and select your wedding date.
 Please do this ASAP as I will send order forms about design questions and get your final invoice sent to you prior to your date as well.